How to choose a pillow for neck support.

 Should I get a side sleeper pillow or an adjustable pillow?

-If you sleep predominantly in one position, a fixed-height pillow sized for that position works well.
+If you sleep predominantly in one position, a fixed-height pillow may work well — provided its height and feel happen to suit you.
 If you change positions through the night, or aren't sure what loft you need, an adjustable pillow gives you room to experiment without buying multiple pillows.